nowsecure/nowsecure-platform-cli/README.md

 #### autocomplete

 Running `ns-cli autocomplete` will provide details on how to integrate the ns-cli into your `.zshrc` to perform autocomplete actions.

+**Note:** Autocomplete is not currently supported in Windows

 #### configure